-Furthermore, the Commission may require an independent review of the proposed index by the Exchange or any other third party, to assess the criteria stated above.
+- 6.3.4 Where the strategy of the benchmark index to be adopted is to meet the investment objective involving investment in a particular style, asset class, economic sector, market or geographical area, the management company must ensure that an appropriate portion of the ETF is invested in accordance with that intention. - 6.3.5 Furthermore, the Commission may require an independent review of the proposed index by the Exchange or any other third party, to assess the criteria stated above. - 6.3.6 AMC shall ensure that the underlying index to be tracked by the ETF shall fulfill all the eligibility requirements as stated in clause 3 above. - 6.3.7 The Commission may withdraw registration of an ETF if its index no longer complies with the requirements of above stated clause 3. - 6.3.8 Each ETF must have one market maker appointed by the exchange on which the ETF is listed and one authorized participant.
+Provided both the roles can be performed by one entity. - 6.3.9 AMC shall immediately notify the Commission, the stock exchange on which the ETF is listed and the underlying unit holders of the ETF in case of any event that may adversely affect the acceptability of the benchmark index in accordance with the above stated clause 3 and such adverse events include but are not limited to a change in the:

-- 5.3.3 AMC shall ensure that the underlying index to be tracked by the ETF shall fulfill all the eligibility requirements as stated in clause 3 above. - 5.3.4 The Commission may withdraw registration of an ETF if its index no longer complies with the requirements of above stated clause 3. - 5.3.5 AMC shall immediately notify the Commission, the stock exchange on which the ETF is listed and the underlying unit holders of the ETF in case of any event that may adversely affect the acceptability of the benchmark index in accordance with the above stated clause 3 and such adverse events include but are not limited to a change in the: - a) basis of composition or calculation of the benchmark index; - b) objective or characteristics of the benchmark index; - c) composition of the benchmark index such as, due to inclusion or deletion of any security; or - d) weightage of the benchmark index constituents such as due to corporate activities (e.g. mergers and acquisitions) or significant market movements.
+- (a) basis of composition or calculation of the benchmark index. - (b) objective or characteristics of the benchmark index. - (c) composition of the benchmark index such as, due to inclusion or deletion of any security. - (d) weightage of the benchmark index constituents such as due to corporate activities (e.g. mergers and acquisitions) or significant market movements.

-5.4 Investment Restrictions in an ETF
+6.4 Investment Restrictions in an ETF